danielyule/hearthbreaker/readme.md

 Usage
 -----

-Hearthbreaker is compatible with [Python](https://www.python.org/) 3.2+ and [PyPy3](http://pypy.org/) 2.3+
+Hearthbreaker is compatible with [Python](https://www.python.org/) 3.2+ and [PyPy3](http://pypy.org/) 2.3+ on any
+operating system that supports them.

 ###Console Application

 ![Console Screenshot](http://danielyule.github.io/hearthbreaker/_static/console_screenshot.png)

 There is a basic console that you can use for playing against a bot.
-The bot you are playing against chooses its moves at random.
+There are two bots to choose from: a random bot that plays completely randomly or a trading bot which tries to trade efficiently with your minions.

-Start the console with ``python hearthbreaker/ui/text_runner.py deck1.hsdeck deck2.hsdeck``.
+Start the console with ``python text_runner.py deck1.hsdeck deck2.hsdeck``.
 The two deck files are in cockatrice format, with a card name in English on each line, preceded by a number to specify how many.
 For example:

     2 Goldshire Footman